Parents of missing 7-month-old California boy are charged with murder

 Last week, the couple urged the public to help find their son.
 They were arrested Friday, a little more than a week after Rebecca Haro told authorities she was changing her son's diaper outside a store in the San Bernardino County community of Yucaipa when she was assaulted and left unconscious.
 She told deputies that when she awoke, her son was gone.

 Authorities searched the family's home in the Riverside County community of Cabazon.
 Over the weekend, they also searched for the boy’s body near a freeway while his father, wearing a jail jumpsuit, was present.
-The San Bernardino County Sheriff's Department said it wouldn't describe Jake Haro's presence during the search as “providing assistance,” but it declined to provide further details.
+The San Bernardino County Sheriff's Department said it wouldn't describe Jake Haro's presence during the search as “providing assistance,” but it declined to provide additional information

 Jake Haro was convicted of child cruelty in 2023 and was required to enroll in a child abuse treatment program, court records show.
 His attorney in that case, Vincent Hughes, told the Sun newspaper last week that he didn’t believe the Haros were responsible for their son's disappearance.

-Hughes didn't immediately respond to Tuesday messages from The Associated Press seeking comment.
+Hughes didn't immediately respond to Tuesday’s messages from The Associated Press seeking comment.

 Rebecca Haro told the Press-Enterprise in a jailhouse interview last weekend that her husband wouldn’t hurt an infant, and that she wanted to find her son.